apollo

 Liver

-Take Solonex Tablet with caution, especially if you have a history of Liver diseases/conditions.
+Take Solonex Tablet with caution, especially if you have a history of liver disease.
 Your doctor may adjust the dose of this medicine or prescribe a suitable alternative based on your condition.

 bannner image